 There are serious problems regarding the implementation of an ERP procurement process in project management.
 But it is a critical function for success.

+However, all is not lost.
 The first, and most important, step companies can take before implementing ERP systems is to have a high level of commitment from top management.
 Upper management must remain flexible regarding implementation costs and schedule until going live.

 Involving IT and middle management in the process of implementation can help in achieving that required flexibility.
 Middle management, generally, has a better view of the implementation process for new systems.
 As such, their input is valuable in understanding the scope and scale of IT implementations.